 §2.
 The Districts shall be delimited contiguously, as compactly as practicable, and in consequence of significant cultural or geographical units of the State.

 §3.
-Delegates shall be elected generally by a method of proportional representation, and Magisters generally by a method of majority rule; and no Citizen may be obligated on such ballots to cast a number of preferences more than three.
+The Delegates shall be elected generally by a method of proportional representation, and the Magisters generally by a method of majority rule; and no Citizen may be obligated on such ballots to cast a number of preferences more than three.

 §4.
 The Enumeration of lawful residents throughout the State, and of Citizens abroad, shall be made within two years after the first Term of the National Assembly, and within every subsequent period of three years, in such manner as shall be directed by the Law; and a Reapportionment of the Delegates shall occur at least after each such Enumeration.

 §5.
 The number of Districts, and that of Delegates, shall be fixed by statute; but the latter shall be not fewer than three times, nor more than five times, the total number of Districts.

 §6.
 If the equal Apportionment of the Delegates cause that a District be entitled to two or fewer Delegates, then the same District shall be so combined with an adjacent District as to entitle them both to three Delegates at least, but no more than eight; and, if entitled to nine or more, then the same District shall be so divided as to entitle each of the resulting Districts to eight Delegates at most, but no fewer than three: and such adjustments shall be undertaken in all cases without delay or obstruction.

 §7.
 Changes in the number of Districts or of Delegates, or in the Delimitation of any District, shall be invalid without the concurrence of three fifths of the entire membership, in each the Hall of Magisters and the Chamber of Delegates; and, next after the hundredth day following promulgation thereof, shall take effect for the Terms of Office chosen at the succeeding general Elections of each House respectively, and for the subsequent Terms thereafter.